Last updated: June 20, 2026

 For 2025 federal income tax returns, the regular federal deadline was April 15, 2026.
 Virginia’s regular individual income tax deadline for 2025 returns was May 1, 2026.
 If you missed a deadline, file as soon as you can.
 An extension gives more time to file, but it usually does not give more time to pay tax due.

-Virginia gives many individual taxpayers an automatic six-month filing extension.
-You do not need to file a paper extension for that, but you still need to pay any tax owed by the original due date to avoid extra charges.
+Virginia allows many individual taxpayers an automatic six-month filing extension.
+You do not need to file a paper extension to get it, but you still need to pay any tax owed by the original due date to avoid penalty and interest.

 Refund timing depends on how you file, whether the return is complete, and whether there are errors or identity checks.
-Virginia says e-filed returns can take up to four weeks to process, while mailed returns can take up to ten weeks.
-You can use the Virginia refund tool or call the refund line.
+Virginia says electronically filed returns are typically processed within four weeks, while mailed returns may take up to ten weeks or longer.
+You can use the Virginia refund tool to check your state refund.

-Federal refunds that include EITC or the Additional Child Tax Credit are also subject to special timing rules.
+Federal refunds that include EITC or the Additional Child Tax Credit have special timing rules.
 The IRS IRS refund timing page explains why those refunds cannot be issued before mid-February.

 Common mistakes to avoid

-• Using old tax numbers.
+- Using old numbers.
 EITC, Child Tax Credit, and state rules can change by tax year.

 Phone scripts you can use